bakerboy448/qbit_manage-wiki/Unraid-Installation.md

 ```
 However, at the core, you'll want
 ```
-python3 /<path to script>/qbit_manage.py -c /<path to config>/config.yml -ms -l /<path to where you want log file>/activity.log
+python3 /<path to script>/qbit_manage.py -c /<path to config>/config.yml -r -<list of commands> -l /<path to where you want log file>/activity.log
 ```
-if you want to change the arguments such as the `-ms` a full list of arguments can be seen by using the `-h` command.
+if you want to change the arguments in the `<list of commands>`.
+The full list of arguments can be seen by using the `-h` command or on the README.

   Once you've got the config file set up you should be all set.